metricly/metricly-docs/content/api/api-elements.md

 ### Response Body

 The following response body has no content; this is typical for a successful call.
+The **HTTPS Status Code** is `204`.

 ```
 No Content